adamreidsmith/ember/README.md

 				</tr>
 			</thead>
 				<tr style='border-bottom: 1px solid #eee;'>
-					<td style='padding: 8px;'><b><a href='https://github.com/adamreidsmith/ember.git/blob/master/LICENSE'>LICENSE</a></b></td>
+					<td style='padding: 8px;'><b><a href='https://github.com/adamreidsmith/ember/blob/master/LICENSE'>LICENSE</a></b></td>
-					<td style='padding: 8px;'>- The LICENSE file specifies the projects open-source licensing terms under the MIT License<br>- It grants users broad permissions to use, modify, and distribute the software, disclaiming any warranty or liability<br>- This ensures legal clarity and facilitates community contribution and wider adoption of the project.</td>
+					<td style='padding: 8px;'>- License grants broad permissions for utilizing the software, enabling distribution, modification, and commercial use, all while requiring preservation of copyright notices<br>- It establishes the terms under which the project can be freely adopted and adapted by others, fostering community contribution and innovation within the ecosystem.</td>
 				</tr>
 			</table>
 		</blockquote>